kotools/types/.github/ISSUE_TEMPLATE/feature.md

 ## Checklist

 - [ ] Implement the feature, test it, refactor it and update the [unreleased changelog].
-- [ ] Close this issue as resolved and update tracking ones if present.
+- [ ] Close this issue as completed and update tracking ones if present.

 [unreleased changelog]: https://github.com/kotools/types/blob/main/CHANGELOG.md#unreleased